apache/airflow-site/_sources/security.rst.txt

 ''''

 To turn on LDAP authentication configure your ``airflow.cfg`` as follows.
-Please note that the example uses an encrypted connection to the ldap server as you probably do not want passwords be readable on the network level.
+Please note that the example uses an encrypted connection to the ldap server as we do not want passwords be readable on the network level.
-It is however possible to configure without encryption if you really want to.

 Additionally, if you are using Active Directory, and are not explicitly specifying an OU that your users are in, you will need to change ``search_scope`` to "SUBTREE".